the-evocative-eye/User-Management-System/README.md

 Make sure you have node and npm installed in your local already (to check if they are present node --version, it must display the version) One can do this in CMD.
 1. Make sure to be in the folder where you want to clone the project -> To set up the project locally, use command git clone https://github.com/the-evocative-eye/User-management-system.git (Use GITBASH OR CMD for the same)
 2. VSCODE -> OPEN THIS FOLDER -> Now use Powershell or terminal within VSCODE to run further commands
-3. npm init -> npm install express body-parser mongoose morgan axios dot-env express-handlebars nodemon
+3. npm init -> npm install express body-parser mongoose morgan axios dot-env express-handlebars nodemon ejs
 4. once all these are installed you will see their relevant versions in the package.json file.
 Now you are good to code.